redhat-cip/dci-openshift-agent/docs/ocp_on_libvirt.md

 Run `libvirt_up` playbook to configure libvirt nodes.
 This playbook will:

-- Create 3 local virtual machines to be used as `System Under Test`
+- Create 3 virtual machines to be used as `System Under Test`
-- Create 1 local virtual machine to be used as a `Provisioning node`
+- Create 1 virtual machine to be used as a `Provisioning node`
 - Generate the relative `hosts` file (ready to be used as an inventory for the `dci-openshift-agent`).
 - Provide a `pre-run.yml` hook file to be used by the agent.

+Note that, by default, the virtual machines are created locally thanks to the inventory file provided under ~/samples/ocp_on_libvirt/inventory/hosts.
+If you want to create the virtual machines in a different server, you will need to modify that file consequently.

 ```
 cd ~/samples/ocp_on_libvirt/